oymotion/gForceDataProtocolSample/README.md

 # Sample Code of gForce Data Protocol

 ## Brief
-This source code is intended to illustrate how an Android phone gets and parse the data of gForce armband through Android GATT service.
+This source code is intended to illustrate how an Android phone interacts a gForce armband through Android GATT service.